brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 Meanwhile, the other method that seems to be widely used - particularly for those few hams who might not own a service monitor - is to call one of the parrot stations on the network.
-[Texas 55553](https://mackinnon.info/ampersand/parrot-55553-notes) or [UK 40894](https://hubnetwork.uk/parrot/) is an example of good one.
+[Texas 55553](https://mackinnon.info/ampersand/parrot-55553-notes) or [UK 40894](https://hubnetwork.uk/parrot/) are examples of good ones.
 However, these parrots aren't calibrated
 in terms of FM deviation units.
 Instead, they provide a subjective assessment of audio level with phrases like "pretty good" (TX 55553) or "your audio is perfect" (UK 40894).
 In the case of the UK parrot there is a web-based level meter that provides a slightly more scientific display - more below.